Cybermoya-pro/sweetlink/docs/config.md

 - `apps/sweetlink/README.md` – End-user CLI guide, including smoke tests and examples.
 - `docs/cli/sweetlink.md` – Pointer to the canonical README.
 - `apps/sweetlink/examples/oauth/twitter-oauth-automation.ts` – OAuth automation script template.
+- `redirects` — Optional object mapping source paths to their expected destination paths.
+SweetLink applies these rules when verifying smoke-test routes and DevTools navigations, so if your app immediately redirects `/` to `/timeline`, add `{ "/": "/timeline" }` to avoid false failures.
+Paths are normalized (leading slash, trailing slash trimmed) before comparison, and query parameters aren’t part of the rule.